ethicsai/ethical-smart-grid/docs/source/use_case.rst

 satisfying its own comfort, thus betraying the *inclusiveness* moral value.
-Instead, it may buy energy to compensate, but this would betray the *environmental sustainability* value, and potentially the *affordability* as well (if the agent does not enough money).
-Finally, the agent may simply choose to consume less, thus reducing its comfort and betraying the *Security of Supply* value.
+Instead, it may buy energy to compensate, but this would betray the *environmental sustainability* value, and potentially the *affordability* as well (if the agent does not have enough money).
+Finally, the agent may simply choose to consume less, thus reducing its comfort and betraying the *security of supply* value.

 These (potential) conflicts between values make this Smart Grid environment a suitable playground for learning "ethical behaviours".